TheTimidShade/TTS-Cloak/README.md

 Read below for complete changelog history.

 ### 17/10/2021
-- Reverted to older 'Give Cloak' editor module for now since there still seems to be problems with the new module in multiplayer.
+- ~~Reverted to older 'Give Cloak' editor module for now since there still seems to be problems with the new module in multiplayer.~~
+- New 'Give Cloak' module has been fixed properly and confirmed working on a dedicated server.

 ### 16/10/2021
 - Fixed typo in newer 'Give Cloak' editor module which was preventing the cloak from being added in multiplayer.